 Generally, copying files on your Mac should be a breeze.
 Finder has been designed to make file transfers as smooth and as seamless as possible.
 All you need to do is drag the files that need to be copied to the destination folder and Finder will do the rest.
 Regular file transfers can be completed in a few seconds, while larger files might take a minute or two.

 When the file transfer takes up more than 10 minutes of your time, then there is something wrong somewhere.
 Copying files should also not affect your Mac’s general performance.
 Copying files is a pretty straightforward process and it seldom causes problems with macOS.

-However, a lot of users reported that Mac is slow when copying files in Big Sur.
+However, a lot of users reported that Mac is slow when copying files in Monterey.
 This is true for users who have upgraded to the latest macOS.
-There are also complaints that Big Sur slowed down Mac when copying files, even though there are no other apps or processes running in the background.
+There are also complaints that Monterey slowed down Mac when copying files, even though there are no other apps or processes running in the background.

 Pro Tip: Scan your Mac for performance issues, junk files, harmful apps, and security threats

 that can cause system issues or slow performance.

 Most of the reports right now involved Monterey users, but this does not mean that the issue is unique to macOS 12.
 In fact, this problem has been observed in the previous versions of Mac’s operating system.
 Most of the time, the copying process takes more than an hour, which should only take minutes.
 There are also instances when the copying got stuck and macOS freezes.

 This issue happens when the user is trying to copy any type of file with varying sizes.
 We have heard reports of this problem occurring when transferring files from an external drive or USB to your Mac.
 What causes this slowdown and what can you do to get it back to normal?

 Why Mac is Slow When Copying Files in Monterey